JetBrains/kotlin-web-site/docs/topics/inline-classes.md

 [//]: # (title: Inline classes)

 > Inline classes are in [Beta](components-stability.md).
-It is almost stable, but migration steps may be required in the future.
+They are almost stable, but migration steps may be required in the future.
 > We'll do our best to minimize any changes you will have to make.
 > We would appreciate your feedback on the inline classes feature in [YouTrack](https://youtrack.jetbrains.com/issue/KT-42434).
 >